Skip to Content

 Can you have a TBI or concussion if the CT scan is normal?

 Yes.
-Many concussions and some traumatic brain injuries do not show clear findings on a standard CT.
-Your symptoms, exam findings, and how you function over time still matter.
+Many concussions and some traumatic brain injuries don’t show up on a standard CT.
+Your symptoms, the physical exam findings, and how you function over time still count.
 Always follow your doctor’s guidance.

 Why would an insurance company say I’m “back to normal”?

-Insurance evaluations often lean heavily on what looks “objective” in the records: early notes, gaps in care, and test results.
-If your limitations are mostly cognitive or fatigue-related, they can be easier for an insurer to downplay.
+Insurance evaluations tend to lean on what looks “objective” in the records: early notes, gaps in follow-up, and test results.
+If your main limitations are cognitive or fatigue-based, they’re easier for an insurer to downplay.

 What if my neuropsych test scores look average?

-Average scores do not automatically mean you feel or function like you did before.
-Testing is done in a controlled setting and may not capture fatigue, overload, or real-world multi-tasking demands.
-Your treating providers’ observations and your day-to-day limits are important context.
+Average scores don’t automatically mean you feel or function like you did before.
+Testing happens in a controlled setting and doesn’t capture fatigue, overload, or the demands of real-world multitasking.
+Your doctor’s observations and your day-to-day limits are important context.

 Should I give a recorded statement to the other driver’s insurance?

-Be cautious.
-Recorded statements can lock you into wording before you understand your full symptom pattern.
-If you are asked to give one, consider getting guidance first so you don’t accidentally minimize what you are dealing with.
+Be careful.
+Recorded statements lock you into specific wording before you understand your full symptom pattern.
+If you’re asked to give one, consider getting guidance first so you don’t accidentally minimize what you’re dealing with.

 What symptoms should I track after a head injury?

-Track function and patterns: headaches, dizziness, sleep, memory slips, slower thinking, sensitivity to light/noise, mood changes, and how long it takes to recover after activity.
-Short, specific examples are often more helpful than a long list.
+Track function and patterns: headaches, dizziness, sleep, memory slips, slower thinking, sensitivity to light or noise, mood changes, and how long it takes to recover after activity.
+Specific examples often matter more than a long list.

 How long do TBI symptoms last?

-There is no one timeline.
-Some people improve quickly and others take longer, especially if sleep problems, headaches, or stress build on each other.
+There’s no single timeline.
+Some people improve quickly and others take longer, especially if sleep problems, headaches, or stress layer on top of each other.
 The best next step is consistent medical follow-up and honest reporting of changes.